tim0g/timog.org/content/posts/winter climb of mount tsukuba under a blanket of snow/index.md

 Hiking Mount Tsukuba is a regular activity for us residents of Tsukuba City year after year after year.
 Sometimes when we want something different, we climb its nearby cousins like Mount Kaba (加波山) or [Mount Hōkyō](../leisurely-hike-to-mount-hokyosan/) (宝篋山).
 But it's always Mount Tsukuba that we come back to.

-I've climbed Mount Tsukuba countless times, but one of the most memorable was when my friend Ali came to visit from Tokyo.
+I've climbed Mount Tsukuba countless times, but one of the most memorable was when my friend Ali came to visit from Tokyo one winter.
 A blanket of snow has just covered the mountain the previous day and although it was past noon, we decided to go for it.

 ![Mount Tsukuba winter hike: inside the woods](mount-tsukuba-winter-hike-inside-the-woods.jpg "Inside the woods, the rocks were not as slippery as we thought.
 It was especially cold under the shade of these big cedars.")